Northwood property tour shows missing ceiling tiles and carpet, but prosperous southern side

 TALLAHASSEE, Fla.
 (WCTV) -- Environmental concerns, water damage and bat guano are just a few of the issues that have plagued the Northwood Centre.

-City leaders took a tour through the property last week after purchasing the 34 acres for $6.8 million in April.
+City leaders took a tour through the property last week

 The property was Tallahassee's first indoor mall, dating back to 1969.
 It was the most popular suggestion in the city's survey for the new TPD headquarters, with 32 votes.